ubinexus/sonic-utilities/doc/Command-Reference.md

 - Example:
   ```
-  admin@sonic:~$ sudo config warm_restart neighsyncd_timer 2000
+  admin@sonic:~$ sudo config advanced_restart neighsyncd_timer 2000
   ```

-**config warm_restart bgp_timer**
+**config advanced_restart bgp_timer**

-This command is used to set the bgp_timer value for warm_restart of "bgp" service. bgp_timer is the timer used for "bgp" service during the warm restart.
+This command is used to set the bgp_timer value for advanced_restart of "bgp" service. bgp_timer is the timer used for "bgp" service during the advanced restart.
 Timer is started after the BGP table is restored to internal data structures.
 BGP services then start to read all Linux kernel entries and mark the entries in the data structures accordingly.
 Once the timer is expired, reconciliation is done and the delta is pushed to appDB